klinbee/Revamped-Floating-Islands/README.md

 # Floating-Islands-1.19
-Datapack that changes the world generation for all biomes to be floating islands, along with some additional changes to help for balancing.
+Datapack that changes the world generation for all dimensions to be floating islands, with biomes and structures, along with some additional changes to help for balancing.

+After 1.18, Mojang stopped supporting Floating Islands world types, which is a shame because it's a really cool world type.
+Even though it is unsupported, it does still exist in the code somewhat, but it is imperfect and doesn't even generate with biomes.
+My goal was to change this, and even improve on the default by changing the ore distribution for balancing and ocean formation to look cooler and more realistic.

 Changes:
 1. Adds the normal biome distribution into floating islands.